hbansal987/module5/module_05/lesson_05.01/lesson_05.01.md

 ![nofreezerotationaxis](public/assets/18.gif)

-**Note: Two objects will reach the ground at the same time if they are dropped simultaneously from the same height, no matter their weight.**  This is because both the objects are affected by the same gravitational force.
+**Note: Two objects will reach the ground at the same time if they are dropped simultaneously from the same height, no matter their weight.**  This is because both the objects are affected by the same **gravity!**.